 Igneous Rock in Iowa

-Igneous rocks in the form of granite rocks are all over Iowa, but with no active volcanoes or active plates how did they get here?
-Through deposits from glaciers as well as changing landscapes during the Earth’s history.
+Igneous rocks in the form of granite rocks are all over Iowa, however there are no active volcanoes or active plates.
+These changes and rocks have occured through deposits from glaciers as well as changing landscapes during the Earth’s history.

 Classroom Suggestions